burstknight/nvim_setting/README.md

 * [vim-vsnip](https://github.com/hrsh7th/vim-vsnip.git): It can insert vscode style snippets during typing code for auto completion.
 * [cmp-vsnip](https://github.com/hrsh7th/cmp-vsnip.git): The plugin `vim-vsnip` need use it to insert vscode style snippets for auto completion.

+### For DAP(Debug Adapter Protocol)
+* [nvim-dap](https://github.com/mfussenegger/nvim-dap.git): It is implemented for DAP(Debug Adapter Protocol) client.
+* [nvim-dap-virtual-text](https://github.com/theHamsta/nvim-dap-virtual-text.git): It can show debug information on neovim during debugging using neovim.
+* [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui.git): It can offer cool UI on neovim for DAP.
+* [mason-nvim-dap.nvim](https://github.com/jay-babu/mason-nvim-dap.nvim.git): It can use the plugin `mason.nvim` to automatically install DAP servers.